nogakl/ChineseWallImpl/README.txt

  An Implemetation For Chinese Wall Model

 # Running command:
-	Open the command line from the project directory, enter "Release\ChineseWall" (same for Debug)
+	option 1 : Open VS and Set "ChineseWall" As Stratup Project and than use local Windows Debugger option 2 : Open the command line from the project directory, enter "Release\ChineseWall" (same for Debug)

-# Running UT command:
-	Open the command line from the project directory, enter "ChineseWallUT\Debug\ChineseWallUT"

 # Simulation Database:
 	you can build the whole system based on json file, you can find them in the project directory.